Animal Services Facility & Adoption Center

 The Animal Services Facility and Adoption Center (ASFAC) welcomes Dr. Constante Tinaza as the first-ever full-time Veterinarian for Prince George's County Animal Services Division.

 Dr. Tinaza has a wide range of experience in the veterinary field in public sheltering, private practice, and herd and public health.
-His experience lines up well with our domestic and livestock population in the county.
+His experience aligns well with our domestic and livestock populations in the county.
 He is excited to join our team and improve the lives and health of animals in our care and across the county.

 Dr. Tinaza joins the team alongside our part‑time contractual veterinarians, Dr. Yusuf and Dr. Owens, who have been instrumental over the years in providing critical care and enabling us to serve more than a thousand animals through vaccination clinics in 2025.
 Their continued collaboration will bring even greater capacity and consistency to our veterinary care.